 The Ethnographic Museum in Hungary is one of the oldest museums in the city.
 Even though it separated from the National Museum in the year 1947, it has done a great job in maintaining its distinct identity.
 It moved to its building in Kossuth Square in the same year and has displayed various interesting objects ever since.
 There are objects from Romania and Slovakia here which have added the Hungarian glory even more.
 The place mainly gives you an insight into the day to day Hungarian life before World War II and has various items that were used back then.
 You will find ornaments, boats, costumes and furniture of that time.

-Ethnographic Museum Information
+Ethnographic Museum Travel Tips

 - The museum is accessible for disabled visitors.